avnet-iotconnect/iotc-arduino-mchp-avr-sdk/QUICKSTART.md

 ## SIM Card Activation

 * The AVR-IoT Cell Mini Kit contains a Truphone SIM.
-Follow the steps below to create am account and activate it.
+Follow the steps below to create an account and activate it.
   * Create an account or log in with an existing account at the [Truphone Sign-up page](https://account.truphone.com/register).
   * Activate the SIM from the account dashboard page by following the steps outlined in the activation process.
     See the screenshot below for reference: